awsdocs/aws-freertos-docs/doc_source/policy-template.md

 # Permissions Policy Template<a name="policy-template"></a>

-The following is a policy template that grants the permissions required for AWS IoT Device Tester:
+The following is a policy template that grants the permissions required for IDT for Amazon FreeRTOS to run tests\.

 ```
 {